KutumLab/pfl-docvqa-with-LoRA/framework_documentation/how_to_use.md

 - Most of these parameters are specified in the configuration files.
 However, you can overwrite those parameters through the input arguments.

+- LoRA parameters have to be edited in the VT5 config file.

 ### Datasets configuration files

 | Parameter      | Description                               | Values     |